-- 3.6 You must not harass or unlawfully discriminate against others or support others who harass or unlawfully discriminate against others, on the grounds of sex, pregnancy, breastfeeding, race, age, marital or domestic status, homosexuality, disability, transgender status, infectious disease, carer's responsibilities or political, religious or other affiliation. - 3.7 For the purposes of this code, "harassment" is any form of behaviour towards a person that: - a) is not wanted by the person - b) offends, humiliates or intimidates the person, and - c) creates a hostile environment. - 3.8 Randwick Council is committed to a safe working environment free of sexual harassment.
+- 3.6.
+You must not harass or unlawfully discriminate against others or support others who harass or unlawfully discriminate against others, on the grounds of age, disability, race (including colour, national or ethnic origin or immigrant status), sex, pregnancy, marital or relationship status, family responsibilities or breastfeeding, sexual orientation, gender identity or intersex status or political, religious or other affiliation. - 3.7.
+For the purposes of this code, "harassment" is any form of behaviour towards a person that: - a) is not wanted by the person - b) offends, humiliates or intimidates the person, and - c) creates a hostile environment. - 3.8 Randwick Council is committed to a safe working environment free of sexual harassment.
 Sexual harassment is against the law and is any unwelcome behaviour of a sexual nature that makes a person feel offended, humiliated or intimidated.
 Sexual harassment can be physical, verbal or written.